Wednesday, October 18, 2023

 Other poems give voice to Colonel Lloyd, Daniel Lloyd son of Colonel Lloyd whose companion was Frederick Douglass, Edward Lloyd IV's wife Elizabeth Tayloe Lloyd, house servant Daphne, Chicken Sue who cares for the poultry, the servant Katy who once worked in the Great House Kitchen but now cooks for her people because she's too old.
 Then there are poems in the voice of former slave and abolitionist Frederick Douglass, Francis Scott Key composer of The Star-Spangled Banner and Harriet Tubman,

-Chesapeake Bay, Wye House, the Wooden Case Clock, and the ship the Rachel also lend their voices, all having no say in their involvement in the Atlantic slave trade.
+Chesapeake Bay, Wye House, the Wooden Case Clock, and the ship The Rachel also lend their voices, all having no say in their involvement in the Atlantic slave trade.
 The Rachel laments being involved in the slave trade:

 "I am no vessel for sweet memories...